SpenceKonde/megaTinyCore/README.md

 These use a UPDI programmer, not traditional ISP like the classic ATtiny parts did.
 One can be made from a classic AVR Uno/Nano/Pro Mini - see [Making a UPDI programmer](MakeUPDIProgrammer.md)

-For this core to work, **you must install the official Arduino megaAVR board package** using board manager - this is required to get the compiler installed.
+For this core to work when installed manually, and via board manager for 1.0.1 and earlier, **you must install the official Arduino megaAVR board package** using board manager - this is required to get the compiler installed.
 If you receive an error of the form "avr-g++: error: device-specs/specs-attiny402: No such file or directory", that indicates that the Arduino megaAVR board package is not installed.
+As of 1.0.2, this is no longer required if installed via board manager.
+It is still required for a manual installation.

 ## Supported Parts (click link for pinout diagram and details)
 * [ATtiny3217,1617,817,417](megaavr/extras/ATtiny_x17.md)